 What would you advise parents of teens with problems post-pandemic?

-I always tell parents to sit down and listen to their teenager and show empathy for their struggles, whether they understand them.
-Their child is suffering and when they dismiss their feelings, it worsens their feelings of isolation.
+I always tell parents to sit down and listen to their teenagers and show empathy for their struggles, whether they understand them.
+Their child is suffering and when they dismiss their teen counselors feelings, it worsens their feelings of isolation.

 Parents today had different struggles when they were teens.
 Most of us were lucky not to have social media to contend with, besides facing our adolescence.